Plunge Pools: A Growing Design Trend for Boston-Area Backyards

 “Plunge pools allow homeowners to enjoy the comfort of a pool without surrendering their entire landscape.
 They’re efficient, beautiful, and easy to live with.”

-That shift is especially relevant in the Boston region, where compact outdoor spaces, premium land values, and older lot configurations often make a full-sized pool difficult to justify.
+That shift is especially relevant in the Boston region, where compact outdoor spaces, premium land values, mature trees, and older lot configurations often make a full-sized pool difficult to justify.
 For many homeowners, a plunge pool offers the right balance of comfort, design impact, and long-term manageability.

 Key Takeaways

-- Plunge pools are gaining popularity throughout the Boston area because they use space efficiently while adding strong design value.
+• Plunge pools are gaining popularity throughout the Boston area because they use space efficiently while adding strong design value.

-- Most Boston-area plunge pool projects fall between $65,000 and $160,000+, depending on materials, access, site conditions, and features.
+• Most Boston-area plunge pool projects fall between $65,000 and $160,000+, depending on materials, access, site conditions, permitting, and features.

-- Their compact footprint makes them especially useful for urban and suburban properties seeking a high-impact outdoor upgrade.
+• Their compact footprint makes them especially useful for urban and suburban properties seeking a high-impact outdoor upgrade.

 What Is a Plunge Pool?